martinj2-dot/p01-master/Project Requirements.md

     - *Then*, after that code is fully functional, add event handling
 - **Commit and push** your work!

-## Milestone 3: Final Code, Presentation, Demo
+## 📌Milestone 3: Final Code, Presentation, Demo
 *Due at the start of your section's Final Exam period.*

 - Final version of your code, cleaned up and commented